 One cool, Spring day in the shadow of Mt.
-Konocti, a family came to lay out their vineyard using straw to mark the vines.
-While feasting during their midday lunch they saw a murder of crows dancing around the straw, which made them laugh.
-Yet, when they looked again, the crows and the straw were gone.
+Konocti, a family came to lay out their vineyard using straws to mark where the vines would be planted.
+While feasting during their midday lunch they saw a murder of crows dancing around the straws, which made them laugh.
+Yet, when they looked again, the crows and the straws were gone.
 The family learned two things that day: be wary of dancing crows, and what to name their vineyard.

 There is a spirit of place within the Dancing Crow vineyard.

 The land itself is an exciting balance between untamed wilderness and Sustainable farming practices, with the end result being a Sauvignon Blanc that dances between the Old World and the New.